Advanced HVAC System Diagnostics and Troubleshooting: Complete Technical Guide for North Texas

 What Breaks Down First in Our Climate

-But here’s what really gets expensive: continuous operation wear.
-Most HVAC systems nationwide run maybe 30% of the time.
-In North Texas during summer, I see systems running 18-20 hours daily for months.
-Bearings, contactors, and compressor components that should last 15 years start failing in 8-10 years.
+But the real money killer?
+Continuous operation wear.
+Most HVAC systems across the country run maybe 30% of the time.
+Here in North Texas during summer, I routinely see systems running 18-20 hours a day for months straight.
+Bearings wear out.
+Contactors pit and stick.
+Compressor components that manufacturers rate for 15 years start dying at 8 or 10.
+That’s just math.
+More hours, more wear.

-The electrical grid stress surprises people.
-When everyone’s cranking their AC simultaneously during heat waves, voltage fluctuations damage sensitive electronic components.
-I’ve replaced more variable speed drive modules in the last five years than in my first ten years combined - and it’s mostly due to power quality issues during peak demand periods.
+The electrical grid situation surprises most homeowners.
+During heat waves, when every house on the block is pulling maximum power, voltage drops from the normal 240V to 225V or worse.
+I’ve replaced more variable speed drive modules in the last five years than in my first ten years combined.
+Most of those failures trace back to power quality problems during peak demand.

 How I Actually Diagnose Problems (The Real Process)